n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailchimp.md

+---
+title: Mailchimp node - n8n Documentation
+description: Documentation for the Mailchimp node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Mailchimp

 The Mailchimp node allows you to automate work in Mailchimp, and integrate Mailchimp with other applications. n8n has built-in support for a wide range of Mailchimp features, including creating, updating, and deleting campaigns, as well as getting list groups.